Salmonella is a type of bacteria that’s infamously spread by eating food infected with the bacteria.

 Most Salmonella bacteria live on dry surfaces for up to four hours before they’re no longer infectious.
 But Salmonella’s survival rate also depends on its species.
 A 2003 study found that Salmonella enteritidis can survive for four days in high enough amounts to still lead to illness.

-You typically carry Salmonella bacteria in your body for 12 to 72 hours before you show symptoms.
-Some bacteria may not cause symptoms for months.
+You typically carry Salmonella bacteria in your body for

 Once salmonellosis takes hold, you’ll start experiencing symptoms rather suddenly.